 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-A highly potent cannabinoid receptor agonist (Ki values are 0.061 and 0.52 nM at cloned human CB1 and CB2 receptors respectively).
+HU 210 is a highly potent cannabinoid receptor agonist (Ki values are 0.061 and 0.52 nM at cloned human CB1 and CB2 receptors respectively).
 Induces spatial memory deficits and suppresses hippocampal firing rates in rats.
 Also displays agonist activity at GPR55 (EC50 = 26 nM).

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.